autumn-mck/site-web-gen-java/project-sonar/index.md

 ```
 async function listDatabases(client) {
     let dbList = await client.db().admin().listDatabases();

     console.log("Databases:");
     dbList.databases.forEach(db => console.log(` - ${db.name}`));
 };
 ```

-Call the new listDatabases function from within our main function, and pass it the MongoClient we created, after opening its collection.
+Call the new listDatabases function from within our main function, and pass it the MongoClient we created, after opening the client's connection.
 Running our code so far (with `node fetchData.js`) we should get something like this:
 ![List of databases](ListDatabases.png)

 Your code so far should be similar to